Saiwai Qixia Zhuan

 Saiwai Qixia Zhuan, literally Legend of the Gallant Hero Beyond the Frontier, is a wuxia novel by Liang Yusheng.
 It was first published as a serial between 1955 and 1957 in the Hong Kong newspaper Chou Mo Pao.
 The novel is also known by an alternative title, Feihongjin ("Flying Red Sash").

-Set in 17th-century China during the early Qing dynasty, it follows the Mount Heaven Sect swordsman Yang Yuncong, who becomes entangled in the resistance of frontier tribes against Qing imperial expansion.
+Set in 17th-century China during the early Qing dynasty, it follows the adventures of the swordsman Yang Yuncong, who becomes entangled in the resistance of frontier tribes against Qing imperial expansion.
 The novel continues the narrative of Baifa Monü Zhuan and precedes Qijian Xia Tianshan, forming the second part of the Tianshan series.
-Combining historical realism, romantic tragedy and moral idealism, Saiwai Qixia Zhuan explores themes of loyalty, cultural encounter and personal sacrifice on the northern frontier.
-It is regarded as a transitional work that bridges the romanticism of Liang Yusheng's early works with the patriotic tone of his later novels.

 Publication history

 Saiwai Qixia Zhuan was first published as a serial between 1955 and 1957 in the Hong Kong newspaper Chou Mo Pao.
 Subsequent reprints include a 1984 edition by Cosmos Books, a 1988 edition by China Folk Literature and Art Publishing House, another 1988 edition by China Agricultural Publishing House, and a 2012 two-volume edition (combined with Qijian Xia Tianshan) by the Sun Yat-Sen University Press.